Edison, New Jersey: Healthcare

-JFK Medical Center, located on James Street off Parsonage Road is a 498-bed hospital founded in 1967.
+JFK Medical Center, located on James Street off Parsonage Road, is a 498-bed hospital founded in 1967.

-Roosevelt Care Center is a long term/sub-acute care facility located just east of Roosevelt Park.
-The facility was original constructed in 1936 under the auspices of the Work Projects Administration.
+Roosevelt Care Center is a long-term/sub-acute care facility located just east of Roosevelt Park.
+The facility was originally constructed in 1936 under the auspices of the Work Projects Administration.

-Edison is served by the Raritan Valley Regional EMS.
-The squad consists of three sub-squads, Edison First Aid Squad #1 (established in 1935), Edison First Aid Squad #2 (since 1936) and Clara Barton First Aid Squad (since 1951).
-The three squads merged in 2009 to better provide residents of Edison with more comprehensive care.
+The Raritan Valley Regional EMS serves Edison.
+The squad consists of three sub-squads: Edison First Aid Squad #1 (established in 1935), Edison First Aid Squad #2 (since 1936), and Clara Barton First Aid Squad (since 1951).
+The three squads merged in 2009 to provide Edison residents with more comprehensive care.
 RVREMS receives support from paramedics out of JFK Medical Center.
 The squad consists of approximately 50 volunteer EMTs.

 Telecommunications

 Edison is served by area codes 732 and 848 and 908.
-Area Code 848 is an overlay area code that was created so that a split was not needed.
+Area Code 848 is an overlay area code created to avoid a split.

 Edison has five Verizon Central offices serving the Township: